 An anti-inflammatory drug, Naproxen, was prescribed on reassurance they would be okay to take these.
 Unfortunately, after just one dose our client suffered an anaphylactic attack requiring resuscitative measures and hospital treatment overnight.
 For approximately 12 months they suffered with extreme anxiety, feeling weak, insomnia, visibly shaking with palpitations and tearfulness.
 Whilst this reduced slightly, it remains to this day to affect their working and social life with a continued fear of anaphylactic shock and being terrified of medical procedures.

 Medical expert opinion from a GP and a nurse confirmed Naproxen was not the appropriate medication to prescribe in a very severe asthmatic patient.
-A Respiratory medicine and consultant respiratory physician confirmed that our client suffered with an acute, relatively short lived, reaction with no lasting respiratory effects.
-A psychologist diagnosed generalised anxiety disorder and recommended cognitive behavioral therapy to focus on sleep insomnia issues, palpitations and nightmares with an expectation that the symptoms would remain for life but at a mild level, following treatment.
+A Respiratory medicine and consultant respiratory physician confirmed that our client suffered with an acute, relatively short-lived, reaction with no lasting respiratory effects.
+A psychologist diagnosed generalised anxiety disorder and recommended cognitive behavioural therapy to focus on sleep insomnia issues, palpitations and nightmares with an expectation that the symptoms would remain for life, but at a mild-level, following treatment.

 We were instructed in March 2017 with a letter of claim being sent to the Nurse in question in June 2017.
 A final settlement was reached following proceedings and was made up of compensation for both the injury and financial losses suffered.

 Our client sought damages in relation to treatment and general care she had received from a nurse, specifically in respect of wounds being bandaged.